Polestar Automotive Holding UK PLC (PSNY) will benefit from these strategies

 Sponsored

-On August 01, 2022, Deutsche Bank started tracking Polestar Automotive Holding UK PLC (NASDAQ: PSNY) recommending Hold.
+On September 09, 2022, Redburn started tracking Polestar Automotive Holding UK PLC (NASDAQ: PSNY) recommending Sell.
+A report published by Deutsche Bank on August 01, 2022, Initiated its previous ‘Hold’ rating for PSNY.

 Analysis of Polestar Automotive Holding UK PLC (PSNY)